alterNERDtive/VaultHunters-tweaks/README.md

 ### Researches

-* Lowered the research cost of Xnet to 2.
-* Lowered the research penalty in the “Power” category to +2.
-* Lowered the research penalty in the “Handling” category to +1.
-* Lowered the research penalty in the “Big Mods” category to +8.
-* Lowered the research penalty in the “Big Toys” category to +8.
+* Lowered the research penalty in the “Production” category to +8.
 * Lowered the research cost of Automatic Genius to 10.
   * Also removed the _need_ for automatic genius alltogether.
 I did not really want to do that, but then I realized that you need to unlock _all_